Mets vs Phillies: Odds, Spread, and Total

 Mets vs Phillies Betting Trends

-- The total has gone UNDER in four of the NY Mets' last five games.
+- The total has gone UNDER in four of the NY Mets' last six games.

-- The NY Mets are 1-4 SU in their last five games.
+- The NY Mets are 1-5 SU in their last six games.

-- Philadelphia is 6-2 SU in its last eight games when playing at home against the NY Mets.
+- Philadelphia is 4-1 SU in its last five games when playing at home against the NY Mets.

 Mets vs Phillies Injury Reports